 Your worms can eat about half their weight in food per day.
 So if you have about a pound of worms, you’ll want to feed them a half pound of food per day.
 You could feed them vegetable scraps, grains, bread, cereal, tea bags, coffee grounds, and even paper.

-Your worms can also eat cardboard, paper egg cartons, and dead leaves.
+Your worms can also eat cardboard, paper egg cartons, and leaves.
 The smaller the pieces of food, the easier it will be for your worms to digest them.
 If you want faster worm castings, throw your food in a blender so that it creates much smaller pieces.

 You could lay food on top of the bedding or dig a small trench and lay the food in the trench.
 Your worms will gravitate towards the food.